aliftype/amiri-next/README.md

 available form.

 Amiri is a free and open source project that everyone is encouraged to use and modify.
-Amiri is available under the terms of [Open Font License][2], see the included license file for more details.
+Amiri is available under the terms of [GNU Affero General Public License][2], see the included license file for more details.

 Latest version of the Amiri font can be obtained from its web site: